nshkrdotcom/json_remedy/README.md

 A comprehensive, production-ready JSON repair library for Elixir that intelligently fixes malformed JSON strings from any source—LLMs, legacy systems, data pipelines, streaming APIs, and human input.

-**JsonRemedy** uses a sophisticated 5-layer repair pipeline where each layer employs the most appropriate technique: regex for content cleaning, state machines for structural repairs, character-by-character parsing for syntax normalization, and battle-tested parsers for validation.
+**JsonRemedy** uses a sophisticated 5-layer repair pipeline where each layer employs the most appropriate technique: content cleaning, state machines for structural repairs, character-by-character parsing for syntax normalization, and battle-tested parsers for validation.
 The result is a robust system that handles virtually any JSON malformation while preserving valid content.

 ## The Problem